aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

   <li>
     <p><strong>Allow multiple source files to share the same filename.</strong> Each module that
 is linked into an OCaml program must have a unique name.
-Currently, a module&rsquo;s name is completely determined by its filename.
-This forces library developers to either use pack (which gives its components new long names) or give their source files long names like &ldquo;libName_Foo.ml&rdquo;.
+Currently, a module’s name is completely determined by its filename.
+This forces library developers to either use pack (which gives its components new long names) or give their source files long names like “libName_Foo.ml”.
 A namespaces proposal may be able to alleviate this problem.</p>
   </li>
   <li>
     <p><strong>Allow libraries to control which modules are open by default.</strong> By default
-OCaml opens the standard library&rsquo;s
+OCaml opens the standard library’s
 <span class="highlight"><code><span class="nc">Pervasives</span></code></span>
 module.
 Libraries that wish to replace the standard library may also wish to provide their own